mustang66ytz/motion_planner/README.md

-# motion_planner
-A motion planning and control stack for dmp planning and IK solution
+# Dynamic Movement Primitives motion planner
+An integrated motion planning module based on DMP algorithm, motion primitives library constructed from motion capture devices, and low level controller

+Please checkout (https://www.erictaozheng.com/blog) for more detailed information about the DMP motion planner, and its software implementation concepts.